horizon-research/ism-algorithm/README.md

 The ${PATH} is the path lead to one particular dataset.

 You can also use our script `test_dataset` to run multiple dataset together.

-## Implement your own ISM

-In the `ism_skeleton.py`, it gives a skeleton code for using Invariant-based motion compensation with any Stereo DNN model.
-There are several steps in TODO list in order to make this algorithm works.

-First, you need to download a stereo vision dataset.
-For this, we recommend [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_depth_all.php) and [SceneFlow dataset](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html) and pass the path to the skeleton code.

-Second, download any stereo vision DNN network to test this code.
-In the `ism_skeleton.py`, you need to implement the functions `load_dnn_model` and `dnn_inference` to be able to load the stereo DNN model and use the stereo DNN model to geneerate disparity results from key frames.

-### Some details about this skeleton code

-Inside of this skeleton script, we used `OpticalFlowFarneback` in OpenCV to compensate motions across adjacent frames.
-Other dense optical flow algrithm can also be used to substitute this function.
-The optical flow algorithm is used in one stage of ISM algorithm to get the disparity map from next subsequent frames.

 ## Citing